 It sounds simple until you start writing!
 But that’s me!
 I’ll often leave a passive sentence alone because it sounds right as long as I see the green dot at the end!

-In most cases, using the same word to start consecutive sentences leads to awkward and repetitive writing.
+Using the same word to start consecutive sentences usually leads to awkward and repetitive writing.

-Eample: We went shopping for a new car.
+Example: We went shopping for a new car.
 And then we had dinner.
 And then we went to the mall.
 And then we went back to the dealership.
 But they didn’t have the car we wanted.
 But we ended up looking at some others.
 But then we finally got home.
-And researched more online.
-And finally crashed out.
+And we researched more online.
+And we eventually crashed out.

 I rarely have trouble with this section, and I don’t think you will.